-Few products come with a reputation quite like Bose’s new headphones.
-The Noise Cancelling 700 are the latest in a 19-year-long line of Bose QuietComfort noise-cancellers that for much of that time have set the benchmark in the category.
+Few kinds of products come with a reputation quite like Bose headphones.
+The Noise Cancelling 700 arrived in 2019 as the latest pair, following a two-decade-long line of Bose QuietComfort noise-cancelling over-ear headphones that for much of that time have set the benchmark in the category.

 The rather unwieldy name of Bose’s new headphones might not roll off the tongue, but it reflects the company’s focus on noise-cancelling technology, which Bose has worked to improve in order to stay at the front of the pack in that department.

 The 700 use a new noise-cancelling system with everything from new acoustics to new digital signal processing – all running off Bose’s own NC chip.
 It features an eight-microphone system (six to cancel noise, two for voice pick-up) and 11 increments (from 0-10) of noise-cancellation intensity to choose from, allowing you to transition from full isolation to full transparency.